A Step-by-Step Guide to Image Segmentation Techniques (Part 1)

 1. We take an image as input and pass it to the ConvNet, which returns the feature map for that image

-2. Region proposal network (RPN) is applied on these feature maps.
+2. A region proposal network (RPN) is applied to these feature maps.
 This returns the object proposals along with their objectness score

-3. A RoI pooling layer is applied on these proposals to bring down all the proposals to the same size
+3. A RoI pooling layer is applied to these proposals to bring down all the proposals to the same size

 4. Finally, the proposals are passed to a fully connected layer to classify and output the bounding boxes for objects.
 It also returns the mask for each proposal

-Mask R-CNN is the current state-of-the-art for image segmentation and runs at 5 fps.
+Mask R-CNN is the current state-of-the-art for image segmentation techniques and runs at 5 fps.

 Summary of Image Segmentation Techniques